The Day I Met Yogi Tao Porchon-Lynch

 There is Nothing You Cannot Do

-This is Tao’s mantra and a powerful one it is.
-She has been practising yoga since she was a child and saw boys doing extravagant poses on the beach in India.
+This was Tao’s mantra and a powerful one it is.
+She had been practising yoga since she was a child and saw boys doing extravagant poses on the beach in India.
 She wanted to do them, too, even though she was told it was inappropriate for girls.
-Nothing was going to stop her then and nothing has since.
+Nothing was going to stop her then and nothing did since.

-Now 98 and after three hip replacements, she can still do full lotus and then lift herself up on her hands while in that position!
+When I met her at 98 and after three hip replacements, she could still do full lotus and then lift herself up on her hands while in that position!
 In my 50s I can only dream of such feats.